34 Most Common SoapUI Interview Questions and Answers

 • What extent of groovy scripting was used?

-• Your approach to maintaining data from the data sources?
+• What is your approach to maintaining data from data sources?

 34 Common SoapUI Interview Questions and Answers